-Assistant Secretary Lynn Johnson has been reaching out to Governors to ask them to commit to being “ALL IN” for the Foster Adoption Challenge.
-These States have responded to the first wave of ACF engagement and we look forward to many other States coming on board in the coming months!
+The Administration for Children and Families has been reaching out to governors to ask them to commit to being All In for the Foster Adoption Challenge.
+These states have responded to the first wave of ACF engagement and we look forward to many other states coming on board in the coming months!

 - Alabama – Governor Kay Ivey

 - Colorado – Governor Jared Polis